-To do this you must carry out a risk assessment in order to identify issues and ensure the event can be staged safely.
-Here we take a look at some of the issues you will need to consider in your risk assessment.
+Doing this effectively will require you to carry out a risk assessment – a procedure designed to help identify any existing issues and ensure the event can be staged safely.
+Here we take a look at some of the issues you will need to consider during your event’s risk assessment.

-As well as the standard audience profile, it is also important to consider audience members such as young people and people with disabilities.
-Is your event accessible?
-Is it safe for children under a certain age to attend?
+As well as the standard audience profile, it is also important to consider audience members of all walks of life – from young children to people with disabilities.
+Ask yourself questions like: is your event accessible?
+Will it be safe for children under a certain age to attend?

-When you understand who is likely to be at your event you have put more effective measures in place to keep everyone safe.
+When you understand who is likely to be at your event, you will then be able to put more effective measures in place to keep everyone safe.

 If you have run the event before, take a look at the previous attendance figures or check the numbers of people visiting similar events in the area.
-Also be aware that if your event is across a number of days that it is likely to busier on certain days than others and this should be taken into account when you are planning.
+Also, be aware that if your event is held across a number of days that it is likely to be busier on certain days than others and this should be taken into account when you are planning.

 When you are choosing the venue for your event it is essential that you take all of the details above into account.
 Aside from the obvious questions over capacity you also need to consider the logistics of the venue, such as whether there is a large space at the entrance, where visitors are most likely to congregate.

-You also need to consider aspects of your event venue that you do have some level of control over such as where pedestrians and vehicles are in the same space, or where stalls and other structures can cause obstructions during busy times.
+What’s more, you will also need to consider the aspects of your event where pedestrians and vehicles are in the same space, or where stalls and other structures can cause obstructions during busy times.